uviclibraries/asian-seals/modify.md

 - **Save** before continuing to make sure you don’t lose the progress in your work.
 - Click File, then Save As… to save your file.
 Rename if desired.

-6. Get your seal laser cut
-- Wood choice influences the durability of your seal.
-A soft wood, such as plywood, works well for seals that you don't plan on using for a very long time since the design will start to deteriorate.
-A hard wood, such as solid maple, will hold up for much longer and therefore is a better choice to ensure longevity.

 [NEXT STEP: Requesting a Laser Cut Seal with a 3D Printed Handle](request.html){: .btn .btn-blue }